Leading Energy Savings & Sustainability

 • Replaced every toilet, shower head, urinal, and faucet aerator with modern water saving fixtures

-This project upgraded hundreds of fixtures with modern, high-performance, ultra-low flow fixtures in order to generate maximum water and energy savings while simultaneously meeting user performance and comfort expectations.
+This project upgraded hundreds of fixtures with modern, high-performance, ultra-low flow fixtures to generate maximum water and energy savings while simultaneously meeting user performance and comfort expectations.

 Key Outcomes